SagarChhatbar-simform/react-practicals/README.md

 step-11:- create one more file in src named App.css that will contain the css properties of App.js component.

-spet-12:- your directory should look something like this

-+-- public
-| +-- index.html
-+-- src
-| +-- App.css
-| +-- App.js
-| +-- index.js
-+-- .babelrc
-+-- package-lock.json
-+-- package.json
-+-- webpack.config.js

-step-13:- now, last step is to add this part of json code to your package.json file
+step-12:- now, last step is to add this part of json code to your package.json file

 "scripts": {
 "start": "webpack-dev-server --mode development"
 },

-step-14:- now in terminal execute npm start.
+step-13:- now in terminal execute npm start.